-It's also recommended to install spoken two-way communication systems at secure waiting areas and not only communication via the alarm button.
+CFPA Europe also recommends spoken two-way communication systems at secure waiting areas and not only communication via the alarm button.
 This compares with lifts which have the possibility of audible two-way communication if the lift gets stuck.
 Requirements should not be lowered at a place where people with disabilities stay and wait for help in an emergency situation.

 It is very important that individuals at a secure waiting area receive confirmation that help is on the way.
-Possibly even voice communication connected to the alarm center serving the lift.
+Possibly even voice communication connected to the alarm centre serving the lift.